Professor of Theological and Social Ethics

 Ph.D., Union Theological Seminary

 Dr. Cynthia Moe-Lobeda has lectured or consulted in Africa, Asia, Europe, Latin America, and many parts of North America in theological ethics addressing matters of economic globalization, moral agency and hope, public church, faith-based resistance to systemic injustice, ethical implications of resurrection and incarnation, the Bible and ethics, theo-ethical method, and climate justice as related to race and class.
 Her ethical approach weds Earth ethics to liberation theologies including eco-feminist theology.
-She is author or co-author of five volumes, a forth-coming book, and numerous chapters and articles.
+She is author or co‐author of six volumes and numerous chapters and articles.

 Dr. Moe-Lobeda was appointed theological consultant to the Presiding Bishop of the Evangelical Lutheran Church in America, and has served as a health worker/church worker in Honduras and as director of the Washington, D.C. office of Augsburg College’s Center for Global Education.
 More recently she initiated an interdisciplinary and transdisciplinary project in public scholarship that examines the moral and public policy implications of climate change as a matter of race- and class-based climate debt, including climate debt owed by the global North to the global South.
 In 2015 Moe-Lobeda joined the faculties of Pacific Lutheran Theological Seminary and Church Divinity School of the Pacific as professor of Christian ethics.
 She is eager in that capacity to re-imagine, explore, and develop theological education for today’s world.
 For the previous ten years she served on the faculty of Seattle University in its School of Theology and Ministry, Department of Theology and Religious Studies, and Environmental Studies Program.
 While at SU, she was appointed Wismer Professor of Gender and Diversity Studies, and was awarded the “Outstanding Scholarship Award” in 2013.
+In 2019, she was awarded the Provost Distinguished Scholar Award by California Lutheran University.
 Dr. Moe-Lobeda’s teaching revolves around participatory liberative pedagogy, developing critical thinking skills, and the integration of theory and practice.

 Moe-Lobeda serves on the board of directors of the Society of Christian Ethics and on three editorial boards.
+She serves on a 13-person team appointed by the World Council of Churches, the Lutheran World Federation, the World Communion of Reformed Churches, and the Council for World Missions to advise their joint work on building a new international financial and economic architecture.
 Her doctoral degree in Christian ethics is from Union Theological Seminary, affiliated with Columbia University.
 She loves hiking in the woods and mountains, relishes their life-giving beauty, and finds great joy in friendship and in family.

 Why I Teach: